rodriguerizk/rodriguerizk.github.io/_posts/2026-02-03-life-as-an-axiomatic-system.md

 image: /assets/img/life-as-an-axiomatic-system/featured.jpg
 ---

-One of the most beautiful concepts in math is the idea of axioms.
+One of the most beautiful concepts in math is the idea of **axioms**.

-Axioms are statements you accept without proof.
+**Axioms** are statements you accept without proof.
 You don’t question them.
 You don’t derive them.
 You just start there and build everything else on top.

 The more I think about it, the more I realize life works the same way.